Guide

 Staples by ink

 Every tile on the strip also links into the deck browser filtered to the public decks running that card.
-That filtered view is where the by-ink picture gets concrete.
-You can see which pairings actually play the card and which other staples sit next to it in real lists.
+That filtered view is where the by-ink picture gets concrete: you can see which pairings actually play the card and which other staples sit next to it in real lists.
 A few minutes of clicking through your colors will tell you more about how your inks are being built right now than any tier list.

 Using staples when you build

-Staples also deserve priority when you are growing a collection, because they carry over.
+Staples also deserve priority when you're growing a collection, because they carry over.
 A build-around retires with its archetype.
 A staple moves into your next deck, and the one after that, which makes it the safest pickup a newer player can make.
 Our budget decks guide approaches the same pool from the other direction: it starts from inexpensive lists and walks them, swap by swap, toward the staples their archetypes eventually want.